Skip to Main Content

 The IHG Neighbourhood Concept Applied to a Historical Setting

 IHG's Hotel Indigo brand operates on a neighbourhood-identity framework: each property is designed to reflect its immediate locale rather than project a homogeneous global aesthetic.
 That concept is relatively direct to deploy in a district like Minamiyamatemachi, where the Meiji-era Western-Japanese hybrid visual language is still physically present in the surrounding streets.
-The 2025 Michelin Selected designation confirms that the property meets a recognised threshold for quality and character within its category.
+The 2025 Michelin Selected designation places the property within Michelin's curated hotel selection in Japan.
 Michelin's hotel selection in Japan has grown substantially in recent years, and the Selected tier represents inclusion in the guide's curated set without the star hierarchy applied to its top-ranked properties.
-For a Nagasaki property, the designation signals a standard that aligns it with the more carefully considered accommodation options available in the city.
+For a Nagasaki property, the designation signals a consistent standard within the city's accommodation landscape.

 Within Nagasaki itself, the accommodation market divides between large-format business hotels concentrated near Nagasaki Station and a smaller group of properties with stronger design or location credentials.
 The Nagasaki Marriott Hotel represents the full-service international brand tier closer to the station.
 Hotel Indigo's hillside positioning separates it from that cluster, trading proximity to transit infrastructure for proximity to the historic district.
 That trade-off is legible and intentional: the guest who books Glover Street is not optimising for a short walk to the shinkansen.